DABAKER165/zequencer_ncov19/README.md

 ```
 # Example usage:
-- Volumes have been mounted using the above Docker code
+- Volumes have been mounted using the above Docker code where the files are in the root directory ("/")
 - In this example, the sample_dir is "/Volumes/T7/zequencer/south_africa/samples"
 - Change this path to reflect your sample directory of paired fastq.gz files
 - The paired files must have nomenclature of: SAMPLE_NAME-R1.fastq.gz and SAMPLE_NAME-R2.fastq.gz